8 parts of speech definitions and examples

 • The tortoise walks slowly.

-There are three types of Adverbs.
+There are six types of Adverbs.
 They are:

-For example, on, in, to, for, with, within, above over, etc. Prepositions are underlined in the below sentences for easy identification:
+Let’s see some other examples of prepositions and use them in sentences.
+On, in, to, for, with, within, above over, etc. Prepositions are marked as bold in the below sentences for easy identification:

 • He stores his books on his bookshelf.